Zmey56/blog/_posts/2021-09-04-course-project-classification.md

 ### 5. Scripts for filling the database with data

-The filling was done through a popular site for generating fake data [Dummy Data for MYSQL Database] (http://filldb.info /)
+The filling was done through a popular site for generating fake data [Dummy Data for MYSQL Database](http://filldb.info /)

 ~~~~sql
 CREATE DATABASE coursework_portfolio;